British borrowing and buying habits are changing

 Use the Fast Checker to see if you’re likely to get the loan before you apply for it – without affecting your credit score.

-Get an instant online decision in most cases.
+Online decision in most cases.

 You could see the funds in your account the next day.